euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 	- **Billing Administrator**
 		- Manage billing
 		- Add and remove administrators
 - **Predefined**.
 Can be applied on Compute Engine resources in a project, folder or organization.
+Pro
 - **Custom**

 ## Organization